Classification of Grothendieck rings of complex fusion categories of multiplicity one up to rank six: Observations and questions

 \subsection{Categorification in positive characteristic}

-Among the $25$ fusion rings ruled out from complex categorification, $9$ are also ruled out from categorification over every field (of every characteristic) by Theorem \ref{thm:zero}.
-So, among the remaining $16$ ones: \begin{question} Which ones admit a categorification over a field of positive characteristic? \end{question} In general: \begin{question} Is there a fusion ring without categorification in characteristic zero but positive? \end{question}
+Among the $25$ fusion rings ruled out from complex categorification, $16$ are also ruled out from any categorification (over any field) by Theorem \ref{thm:zero} or \ref{thm:lagrange}.
+So, among the remaining $9$ ones (\textnumero 14, 15 at rank 5 and \textnumero 16-19, 22, 30, 39 at rank 6): \begin{question} Which ones admit a categorification over a field of positive characteristic? \end{question} \begin{question} In general, is there a fusion ring without categorification in characteristic zero but positive? \end{question}